Own-Data-Privateer/hoardy-web/README.md

 - require you to store all the things in browser's local storage where they can vanish at any moment (though, saving to local storage is the default because it simplifies on-boarding, but switching to another archival method takes a couple of clicks and [re-archival of old data from browser's local storage to elsewhere is easy](#in-tb));
 - require you to run a database server;

-- require you to run a web browser to view the data you already archived (in fact, [the `hoardy-web` tool](./tool/) comes with [a bunch of scripts](./tool/script/) which allow you to use other tools for that; e.g., a script to view HTML documents via `pandoc` piped into `less` in [your favorite tty emulator](https://st.suckless.org/)).
+- require you to run a web browser to view the data you've already archived (in fact, [the `hoardy-web` tool](./tool/) comes with [a bunch of scripts](./tool/script/) which allow you to use other tools for that; e.g., a script to view `HTML` documents via `pandoc` piped into `less` in [your favorite tty emulator](https://st.suckless.org/)).

 Technically, `Hoardy-Web` is most similar to

 - [archiveweb.page](https://github.com/webrecorder/archiveweb.page) project, but following "capture and archive everything with as little user input as needed now, figure out what to do with it later" philosophy, and not limited to Chromium;
-- [DiskerNet](https://github.com/dosyago/DownloadNet) project, but with much more tooling and also not limited to Chromium.
+- [DownloadNet](https://github.com/dosyago/dn) project, but with much more tooling and also not limited to Chromium.

 Or, to summarize it another way, you can view `Hoardy-Web` as an alternative for [mitmproxy](https://github.com/mitmproxy/mitmproxy) which leaves SSL/TLS layer alone and hooks into target application's runtime instead.